Love Me to Heaven

 "Love Me to Heaven" is a song by American pop rock group Jonas Brothers.
 It was released through Republic Records as the lead single from their seventh studio album, Greetings from Your Hometown, on March 21, 2025.
 The song was written by Nick Jonas, Justin Tranter, Ferras Alqaisi, Ryland Blackinton, Sara Boe, and Joshua Murty, with the latter serving as the producer.

 Background and announcement

 On March 13, 2025, the Jonas Brothers announced the release of the song, which serves as the lead single for their upcoming seventh studio album.
 The song was previewed on February 15, 2025, during the band's Massey Hall concert, which intended to kickstart their 20th anniversary celebrations.

 Release

 The song was released on March 21, 2025, ahead of JonasCon, as part of the celebrations for the 20th anniversary of the Jonas Brothers.

 On March 31, 2025, the band released the first of two music videos for the song.
 It features the band in a retro recording session.

-Composition and lyrics
+Composition

 "Love Me to Heaven" was described as a funky uptempo song, that has potential to become an "addictive pop anthem".
 Billboard wrote that the song has an uptempo pop sound, with energetic beats in which the brothers "lean into romantic euphoria".